 - How to Guide: Engaged Research Panning for Impact

 - How to Guide: Engaged Research Principles & Good Practices

 PPI Ignite - Funded by the Health Research Board, the PPI Ignite University of GALWAY team works with researchers and the public and patients to ensure that the voice of the patient shapes and influences our health and social care research, enhancing the quality, relevance and impact of the research.

 The Community Knowledge Initiative (CKI) - The CKI aims to promote greater civic engagement through core academic activities, namely teaching, research and service at the levels of students, staff, courses, programmes and the institution as a whole.

 How to write an effective impact section

 Jump ahead to our Communicate section to learn what makes a compelling impact section in a funding proposal.
 Incorporate meaningful impact planning and give yourself the best chance of being funded.

-At NUI Galway, we offer various workshops and seminars on impact planning:
+At University of Galway, we offer various workshops and seminars on impact planning:

-Dr Tamika Heiden, Founder of the Research Impact Academy, delivered a recorded workshop for NUI Galway, on 'Planning for and Communicating Prospective Research Impact', which you can find here.
+- Dr Tamika Heiden, Founder of the Research Impact Academy, delivered a recorded workshop for University of Galway, on 'Planning for and Communicating Prospective Research Impact', which you can find here.
 Dr Heiden has developed world-leading research translation and impact services to equip you with the latest skills and expertise.

 To find out about other workshops and seminars, please visit our SharePoint site.